 command to be run has the

 that would otherwise be forbidden.
 See sudoers(5) for more

-    sudoexecutes a command, the security policy specifies the execution envionment for the command.
-Typically, the real and effective uid and gid are set to match those of the target user, as specified in the password database, and the group vector is initialized based on the group database (unless the
+sudoexecutes a command, the security policy specifies the execution environment for the command.
+Typically, the real and effective user and group and IDs are set to match those of the target user, as specified in the password database, and the group vector is initialized based on the group database (unless the

 -Poption was specified).